 Through the National Restaurant Association Educational Foundation (NRAEF), the ProStart program reaches more than 140,000 high school students across the country, the Territory of Guam and U.S. Department of Defense bases with a curriculum focused on culinary and restaurant management skills training.

-After months of local competitions, more than 400 of these high schoolers traveled to Charleston, S.C. at the end of April to vie for a national title and scholarships funded by The Coca-Cola Company and other foodservice industry sponsors.
+After months of local competitions, more than 400 of these high schoolers traveled to Charleston, S.C. at the end of April to vie for a national title and scholarships funded by The

 Culinary competitors had one hour to prepare a three-course meal without access to running water or electricity, while management teams pitched restaurant concepts and responded to questions from panels of judges.

 For the culinary competitors from Brooklet, Ga. – a town so small it doesn’t have a stoplight – opportunities to learn about fine dining come few and far between.
 Representing their school at nationals was a chance to honor their hometown while growing as chefs.
 “It feels like we’re actually doing something for the community," says Andrew Phillips, 17.
 "I don’t just want us to be another small town, and we are proving that we are not.”

 Students from the California contingent made their way to nationals knowing they had the support of their whole school, which changed the date of prom so it wouldn’t conflict with the competition.
 And the team from Guam flew nearly 24 hours to attend the invitational.